ray-project/ray/doc/source/templates/04_finetuning_llms_with_deepspeed/README.md

 python finetune_hf_llm.py --as-test --lora
 ```

-When adapting the LoRA config (at lora_configs/lora.json)
+When adapting `target_modules` in the LoRA config (at lora_configs/lora.json), be aware that different models have different names for the
+sub-models that can be tuned with LoRA.
+Have a look at the models themselves or [here](https://github.com/huggingface/peft/blob/main/src/peft/utils/other.py#L263-L288) for common ones.